 Chichaqua Bottoms Greenbelt’s picnic areas overlook the scenic oxbows of the old Skunk River.

-Easter Lake Park has five picnic shelters (#5 has electricity) and picnic areas that overlook the 172-acre lake where fishing is popular.
+Easter Lake Park has five picnic shelters (#5 has electricity and water) and picnic areas that overlook the 172-acre lake where fishing is popular.

-Jester Park features six shelters (#3, #5, #6 have electricity) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.
+Jester Park features six shelters (#3, #5, #6 have electricity and water, ,#4 has water) and picnic areas throughout the wooded hills along the shore of Saylorville Lake.

 Mally’s Weh-Weh-Neh-Keh Park features a picnic shelter (non-electric), as well as offering picnic areas in a wooded setting.

 Thomas Mitchell Park’s two shelters (both have electricity) and picnic areas rest in a scenic bend of Camp Creek at the foot of a tall, wooded ridge.